google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 A Brief, Incomplete, and Mostly Wrong History of Programming Languages
 </aside>

 So we finally have lambda expressions in Java with Java 8.
-Well, moreso we have for a year now, and companies and universities have started upgrading at a snails pace.
-Some from Java 6 to Java 7, but lets ignore that for now and instead talk about lambdas, implementation details, and how this all impacts j2objc and you.
+Well, actually we have had them for a year now, and companies and universities have started upgrading at a snail’s pace.
+Some from Java 6 to Java 7, but let’s ignore that for now and instead talk about lambdas, implementation details, and how this all impacts j2objc and you.

 Before we talk about lambdas we have to talk about functional interfaces, and after we talk about functional interfaces we will need to mitigate confusion with history, with a short lambda ancestry.